 His site, TransAMTrack.com, is the exclusive resource for maps, roll-charts, and GPS Tracks – travelers should avoid using other GPS files that may incorrectly lead them through private lands.
 According to Sam’s website, there are several other sources providing inaccurate (and illegal) trail navigation through private property.
 Authorities have been made aware and are issuing citations to trespassers, therefore it is vital to only use the official navigation resources provided by Sam on TransAMTrack.com.

 Depending on how you choose to experience the TAT, there are several navigation resources available to you including GPS tracks, roll charts, and maps.
 To keep you safe and your journey fun, Sam recommends using multiple navigation tools and reliable communication like a dash-mounted MicroMobile or handheld two-way radio.
 Much of the route is out of cell tower range, so drivers will not be able to rely on their cell phones for navigation or communication.
+If you’re in a pinch you can use the offline maps and campgrounds of The Dyrt PRO to find the free public lands near you.

 Sam’s maps provide a 20,000-foot view of the route.
 His maps include planned stops for food, drink, fuel, maintenance, and lodging options along the trail.
 Some of these options even include homes, ranches, and businesses that support the adventurous spirit of the TAT and extend friendly hospitality along the route.